 4.1 The influence of meteorology on snow interception

-Figure 3 plots canopy snow load against cumulative snowfall, over 26 snowfall events using the three SCLs and the PWL snowfall gauge.
+Figure 3 plots canopy snow load against cumulative snowfall observed over 26 snowfall events using the three SCLs and the PWL snowfall gauge.
 The duration and meteorology of each snowfall event is summarized in Table 2 and shows air temperature over these periods ranged from a minimum of -24.4791172 to a maximum of -24.4791172°C. Wind speeds ranged from a minimum of 0.0251858 to a maximum of 0.0251858.
 Canopy snow load was observed in Figure 3 to increase linearly with increasing snowfall without evidence of reaching a maximum.
 Variation in the slope of each line in Figure 3, is attributed to differences in the meteorology and antecedent canopy snow load within and between the individual events.
 Variations in the canopy structure surrounding the SCL instruments as shown in Table 1, also contributed to the difference in slope.
 The absence of canopy snow load measurements in Figure 3 for certain troughs during specific events was caused by damage to the subcanopy lysimeter wiring due to animals and heavy snow loads.

 Figure 4 shows mean event air temperature had a weak negative association (p < 0.05) with interception efficiency, while the other two troughs displayed insignificant relationships (p > 0.05).
 Cumulative event snowfall had a consistent negative association with cumulative snowfall, however the relationships were insignificant for all three troughs (p > 0.05).
 Event mean wind speed exhibited a relatively strong positive association with interception efficiency for the sparse (p > 0.05) and closed (p < 0.05) SCLs.
 A negative insignificant association was observed for the mixed SCL (p > 0.05).
 The opposing relationship of wind speed and interception efficiency between the SCLs can be explained as the mixed SCL has an opening in the canopy towards the prevailing wind direction, shown in Figure 6, thus increasing the amount snowfall entering the sub-canopy during increased winds.
 For the closed and sparse SCLs this increase in interception efficiency is interpreted to be due to an associated increase in canopy contact area as hydrometeor trajectory becomes more horizontal with increasing wind speed.